Income for Life Retirement Strategy #4: Pulling Income from Your InvestmentsDecember 1, 2017

-Strong Owner-Employee Relations Add Value at the Sale of Your Business – #10December 7, 2017
+Strong Owner-Employee Relations Add Value at the Sale of Your Business – Post #10December 7, 2017

 When it comes to domestic abuse, finances are often another area of that perpetrators use to take control their victims.
 That is why it is important for victims of domestic abuse to know managing finances is important to understanding one’s tax rights.
 Taxpayers should know that it is their right to expect the IRS to consider facts along with circumstances affecting their individual’s taxes.